jakobjanot/pg_rrule/docs/USAGE_IN_DOCKER.md

-# Using pg_ical Extension in Your Own Docker Projects
+# Using pg_rrule Extension in Your Own Docker Projects

-This guide shows how to use the pg_ical PostgreSQL extension in your own Docker projects.
+This guide shows how to use the pg_rrule PostgreSQL extension in your own Docker projects.

 ## Option 1: Use Pre-built Image from GitHub Container Registry